 It was still dark as I made my way back down to the harbor.
 There was a faint glow in the eastern sky; soon the city would come to life again.
-I hadn't slept for nearly 24 hours, the ambassador's spiked coffee had made me feel as if I could stay awake for another 24.
+I hadn't slept for nearly 24 hours and the ambassador's spiked coffee made me feel as if I could stay awake for another 24.
 I surmised that Billy's place had been under surveillance for some time—at least since the ADR team discovered that Billy had come to Iceland.
 Billy's "crash pad" was located in a two block long warehouse divided into separate spaces.
 I quickly found #11, it was evidently a storeroom for the boating gear of one of Billy's Icelandic friends.
 It was about the size of a double garage, perhaps 30 feet wide and 30 feet deep.
-Inside was a variety of 'gear': a boat trailer, oars, an outboard motor, boxes, along with a pile of tarps which looked as if it had served as Billy's bed.
+Inside was a variety of 'gear': a boat trailer, oars, an outboard motor, boxes, along with a pile of tarps which looked as if they had served as Billy's bed.
 In the back of room a wide board placed on top of two plastic bins created a crude desk.
 The desk held a new MacBook Air and an iPhone charging station; the phone, which I took to be Billy's, was in the cradle.
 The laptop was open, but the throbbing light on its front edge indicated it was in its sleep mode.
 Billy had his phone when he was with me earlier, he must have stopped here before he was killed.
 I still didn't get it.
 Why did he take my laptop when he had this setup?
 Perhaps his computer held a clue.

 I touched the space bar and the device sprang to life.
 The desktop was covered with icons, some familiar, some obscure, some in Cyrillic script.
 The one which caught my eye was a simple folder titled "Evidence".
 I clicked it open, and began to read.
 The title Senator Clarkson came up with a table of contents beneath.
 There were numerous topics: Iranian Nuclear Materials, Kickbacks on Mideast Oil Supplies, Russian Weapon Sales, Mistresses Past and Present, "Accidental" Deaths, Sean Carroll...

 This was it, this was the big project which Billy had been working on.
 A quick glance at some of the entries confirmed that it contained political dynamite.
 It was professional intelligence– evidently Billy still had his knack for digging up dirt, and he still had connections.
 My name was on the list.
 It gradually dawned on me that this was the real reason I had been sent here; it was not to persuade Billy to campaign for his father, but rather to find and destroy these reports, and possibly Billy as well.
 Just my knowledge that these files existed signed my death warrant—I had already died once tonight and I figured that the second time wouldn't be nearly as painless.
 I had a thought of sending all this information back to Mrs. Robinson in Seattle, but there was no open internet network here.
 That must of been why Billy had been in the habit of roaming the city, hopping from one WiFi hotspot to another, making it hard for anyone to track him.
 Did he want to use my laptop to make an untraceable connection?
 It was locked down tight, I even had to contact ADR each time I used it.
 Did Billy have a buyer who could unlock it?
 Or was he just going to sell it for some quick cash?
+Or was he going to load this "evidence" on my machine and return it to me?

 The chime from Billy's phone jolted me back to reality.
 It was a text from Þora, the sister of Silu.
 The woman the bartender at Karamba had warned me about.

-I guessed that if I was going to be Billy from now on, this was the time to start.
+If I was going to be Billy from now on, this was the time to start.
 I texted back:

 strung out, but OK.